protesilaos/my-website/_interpretations/2022-08-20-memphis-between.md

 is no other experience.

-It is for this reason that the song talks about the saddest mornings that are yet to come.
+It is for this reason that the song talks about the saddest mornings that are to happen.
 If we worry about them, if we fear that which does not exist, if we reify the conceptual as a substitute of the present, we are to be served a bitter kiss.
 We become insecure, fearful, stressed, unsettled.
 The expectation, the distraction from our actuality, the "what I want", is undoing us.
 Same principle for those who wait pointlessly for some eventuality.
 They too shall suffer.

 What about the shy words, then?
 I think they are those inklings of recognition we have for the aforementioned, but are trapped in the